Deity Work

 Research before you reach out

 Read their mythology.
-Not just the sanitised versions, but the full stories — including the difficult ones.
+Not just the appealing versions, but the full stories: including the difficult ones.
 A deity's myths reveal their character, their values, and what they tend to require of those who work with them.
-Hecate is not only the goddess of the crossroads and magic; she is also a goddess of difficult transitions, of things that must end before new things can begin.
-Working with her means being willing to stand at the threshold.

 Making first contact

 Pay attention to what happens in the days following.
-Dreams, signs, synchronicities, a particular quality of feeling when you think about the deity — these are all forms of response.
+Dreams, signs, patterns of meaningful coincidence, a particular quality of feeling when you think about the deity: these are all forms of response.
 Record them in your Deity Journal.

 Building the relationship